ShengYun-Peng/git-public/README.md

 # git-private
 learn the basics of github

-# a typo has been fixed
+# a typo that will be fixed here

+# Commands to continuously pushing updates to a remote branch